Off-Plan Property Investment: How to Maximize ROI

 While off-plan property investing can offer significant rewards, it also comes with its share of risks.
 However, by taking proactive measures, investors can mitigate these challenges and protect their investments.

 Once your off-plan property is completed, you’ve got two main options.
 You can keep it as a rental and exit slowly over time, collecting income while building your rental portfolio.
-If being a landlord sounds appealing, you might want to check out our article on how to grow your rental empire for more insights.
+If hands-off rental income sounds appealing, see our guide to passive income from real estate for the follow-on playbook.

 If selling is more your style, it’s usually best to do it as quickly as possible.
 The sweet spot is right when the property is freshly finished and brand-new, or even just a moment before.
 Holding onto it longer to see whether estimates pass reality check or not can work, but it often takes too long and might not turn out as planned.
 Flipping it early means you cash out with maximum ROI and minimal effort.